Vercel AI SDK runtime authorization

 prompt: "Delete old logs and email the team a summary",

 When agents stream responses with streamText, tool calls happen mid-stream.
-Veto evaluates each call in under 10ms, so streaming stays responsive.
+Veto evaluates each call in-process before dispatch, so streaming stays responsive.
 Denied tool calls return error messages that the agent can reason about and adapt to in real time.

 import { streamText, tool } from "ai"